cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 and credential_response, respectively, for binding between the underlying OPRF protocol messages and the KE session.

+We use the parameters Npk and Nsk to denote the size of the public and private keys used in the AKE instantation.
+Npk and Nsk must adhere to the output size limitations of the HKDF Expand function from {{RFC5869}}, which means that Npk, Nsk <= 255 * Nh.

 The rest of this section includes key schedule utility functions used by OPAQUE-3DH, and then provides a detailed specification for OPAQUE-3DH, including its wire format messages.